I have worked with clients in a range of sectors including industrial design, energy, health, telecoms, financial

 Examples of engagements include :

 - founder of Sensing City, a project to create real time data flows about city environments from the rebuild of the city of Christchurch (New Zealand).
 This work involved the connection of global trends with a strategic opportunity at a country level, and is a prime example of the need to link foresight, strategy and innovation.
 As such it attracted considerable media attention including coverage by the FT and Scientific American.
 The project closed in early 2016 due to lack of speed of uptake by the rebuild programme.

 - Engaged by one of New Zealand’s largest health providers to break the paradigms around health thinking in order to create a vision for a heath system in 2020.
 The process started in 2007 and is sponsored by the CEO and Chairman of the Board.
 It has involved running a team of up to eight consultants, a series of large scale workshops and considerable innovative thinking about how to engage the workforce.
-The transformation programme has attracted considerable international attention from people like David Albury (ex-advisor to Tony Blair), organisations such as the NHS Institute for Innovation and Improvement and the London-based heath think-tank called The Kings Fund.
+The transformation programme has attracted considerable international attention from people like David Albury (ex-advisor to Tony Blair), organisations such as the NHS Institute for Innovation and Improvement, The Guardian newspaper and the London-based heath think-tank called The Kings Fund.
 In addition the programme was used in 2013 as a case study in an international tour by Clayton Christensen (in 2011, Forbes magazine called him “one of the most influential business theorists of the last 50 years).